ProtectUK publication date

 • have a clearly defined process for consulting and sharing the location of the kits with neighbouring organisations and emergency services

-• ensure the kits form an integral part of an organisations first aid response plan
+• ensure the kits form an integral part of an organisation's first aid response plan

-• hold specific contingency plans which take into account the likely circumstances which may require the use of these kits.
+• hold specific contingency plans which take into account the likely circumstances which may require the use of these kits

 • ensure the kits form part of a first aid exercise programme where relevant lessons are identified and reflected in updated plans and arrangements

-• ensure that sufficient staff have received additional awareness training in the use of these kits.
+• ensure that sufficient staff have received additional awareness training in the use of these kits

-Further guidance and supporting documentation
+Further guidance and supporting information

 Keywords